mustafahaider17/KinStruct-A-Family-Knowledge-Graph-System/README.md

 # KinStruct: A Family Knowledge Graph System

-KinStruct is a hybrid AI project that integrates Prolog logic, Neo4j graph databases, and spaCy NLP to allow users to query family relationships in plain English.
+KinStruct is a hybrid AI project that integrates Prolog logic, Neo4j graph databases, and spaCy NLP to allow users to query family relationships.

 ## 💡 Key Features